bforte/Functoid/README.md

 8. *λλ(x2 (x2 x1))*

-As you can see in step 4 we arrive at an expression *(succ X)* and by definition of the number 1 we can infer that *1 == λλ(x2 x1)*, probably you notice the pattern that *N* is *λλ(x2 (…(x2 x1)…))* with *x2* repeated exactly *N* times.
+As you can see in step 4 we arrive at an expression *(succ X)* and by definition of the number 2 we can infer that *1 == λλ(x2 x1)*, probably you notice the pattern that *N* is *λλ(x2 (…(x2 x1)…))* with *x2* repeated exactly *N* times.

-All built-ins that work with numbers in `lambdoid` work like this and this is the reason that programs often are quite slow, it also implies that there are no negative numbers by default.
+All built-ins that work with numbers in `lambdoid` work like this and this is the reason that programs can be quite slow, it also implies that there are no negative numbers by default.
 Although you can simply define them how you want and work with your own definitions.

 ## The first program

 The interpreter internally keeps track of one single function and consecutively applies new expressions to that function.
 Apart from that it stores the current position and travel direction that the pointer moves next.
 At the beginning the internal function is the identity function (*λx1*), the position is `(0,0)` (top-left) and the pointer will move to the right.

 So the program `1@` would simply apply `1` (as we saw in the previous section this is *λλ(x2 x1)*) to the identity function which should give us `1` back, then it moves one to the right and will terminate (`@` terminates the program).

 Let us run that program (`-v` flag prints the steps and `-e` let's you specify the source via command-line):